Staging Distal Cholangiocarcinoma

 Once a person’s T, N, and M categories have been determined, this information is combined in a process called stage grouping to assign an overall stage.
 For more on this, see Cancer Staging.

-Distal bile duct cancer is typically given a clinical stage based on the results of a physical exam, biopsy, and imaging tests (described in Tests for Bile Duct Cancer).
+Distal bile duct cancer is typically given a clinical stage based on the results of a physical exam, biopsy, and imaging tests.
 If surgery is done, the pathologic stage (also called the surgical stage) is determined by examining the tissue removed during the operation.

 Cancer staging can be complex, so ask your doctor to explain it to you in a way you understand.